gwu-libraries/python-camp/textbook/homework.md

 1. To complete the notebook, open it in JupyterHub (using the rocket icon in the upper left) and follow the instructions included with the notebook.
 2. When you've successfully completed each exercise, the code cell in the `Tests` section should run without any errors or other output.
 If you see an `AssertionError`, it will indicate the part of your code that is not behaving as expected.
-3. WHen you've finished your work, don't forget to save your notebook in JupyterHub!
+3. When you've finished your work, don't forget to save your notebook in JupyterHub!
 4. Download your notebook from JupyterHub to your own computer, using the `File -> Download` command from the menu at the top.

     ````{image} img/homework/download-notebook.png